cloudops/cloudops-accp-kb/en/basic-concepts/main-cloudmc-entities.md

 - **Application:** An external application that has been configured for access via Master Portal.

-- **User:** A user account is how an individual connects to CloudMC.
+- **User:** A user account is how an individual connects to ACCP.

 - **Permission:** An authorization to execute a particular task.

-- **Role:** A named collection of permissions which govern access to functionality in the CloudMC console, as well as access to a service's resources.
+- **Role:** A named collection of permissions which govern access to functionality in the ACCP console, as well as access to a service's resources.

 ### See also